khalid999devs/Numerical_Project_Team_Smashers/Linear/Matrix_Inversion/README.md

 **Advantages:**

-- Provides direct solution for systems of equations and useful in matrix algebra
+- Provides direct solution for systems of equations
 - Once computed, can be reused for multiple problems with same coefficient matrix

 **Disadvantages:**

-- Computationally expensive O(n^3) operations and numerically unstable for ill-conditioned matrices
+- Computationally expensive O(n^3) operations
-- Not efficient for single system solution and sensitive to round-off errors
+- Not efficient for single system solution

 ## Matrix Inversion Code